 - Grease a large bowl with a little olive or coconut oil and place the dough inside it.
 Cover with a kitchen towel or a large plate to generate some heat and allow the dough to rise.
 Place the bowl in a warm spot, until it doubles in size (approximately 1-1½ hours).

-- Take some dough (~130 g) and reserve.
+- Once it's properly risen, take some dough (~130 g) and reserve.
 Divide the remaining dough into 8 parts.
 Roll each of them and transfer to a baking tray (previously lined with parchment paper or a silicone mat).
 Make sure to leave enough space between each piece.
 Slightly press each ball.

 - Divide the 130 g dough into 16 parts and spread each of them into strips long enough to cover the dough balls.
 When spreading each strip, roll them with your hand and fingers ajar to form some kind of "knobs" that represent the bones.

 - With a brush and a little water, mark an ‘X’ on the top of each ball and place 2 strips (again forming an ‘X’) on top of that mark so that they stick to the dough.
 Repeat the process with the rest of the dough balls and strips.

 - Cover with a towel and let rise for another hour in a warm place or until doubled in size.

 - Fifteen minutes before the resting time is over, preheat the oven to 170°C.